meltano/sdk/docs/reference.md

 - This method takes an optional `context` argument, which can be safely ignored unless the stream is a child stream or requires [partitioning](./partitioning.md).
 - Only custom stream types need to define this method.
 REST and GraphQL streams do not.
+- [Parent streams](./parent_streams.md) can optionally return a tuple, in which case the second item in the tuple being a `child_context` dictionary for the stream's `context`.

 ### `Stream.get_replication_key_signpost()` Method